theaquacadet/pillager/README.md

 HOW TO USE
 ----------
 After downloading, run the script pillager.sh.
 A prompt will appear asking for a link to pillage.
 Copy/paste the link of the website you want to download.
-By default, this script will download all files and subdirectories in the link, avoiding all index.html files.
-If you want pillager to also download index.html files, pass the `-i` argument.
+By default, this script will recursively download all files in the link, avoiding all index.html files.
 By default this script will download into the current directory.

-The download path can be changed by passing the argument `-d` specifying where you want it to save, i.e.,
->./pillager.sh -d /path/to/download/to
+-d [PATH]: Change download directory

-To show a help dialog use `-h`.
+-h:        Show a help dialog
+-i:        Do not exclude index files
+-m:        Mirror site
+-s:        Estimate link size

 When a link is pillaged, the link address will be stored in ~/.pillager/list.